Where to Stay in Kefalonia: Best Areas and Hotels

 Anyone with mobility issues or trouble walking will appreciate how flat Svoronata is, particularly compared to alternative towns on the hilly island.
 That said, there isn’t much to do in the town itself, so it’s best suited to those who want to spend their vacation hopping between tavernas and getting to know the locals.

 While there are several attractive beaches surrounding Svoronata, the village itself is located a few kilometres inland, so be prepared for a little bit of a walk if you don’t have a car.
 Alternatively, there are a number of hotels placed closer to the shore if you are happy staying just outside of the main town.

-Best Places to Stay in Svoronata
+Where to Stay in Svoronata:

 Leivatho Hotel Situated in Avithos Beach, offering panoramic views of the sea, the family-run Leivatho Hotel features a swimming pool surrounded by a furnished sunbathing terrace.
 The eco-friendly hotel has been awarded for its unique architecture.
 Staff at Leivatho Hotel can arrange for car hire and transfer service.
 Free parking is provided on site, and free Wi-Fi is available throughout the property.

 Monambeles Villas Just 370 m from Ai Helis Beach and surrounded by greenery, Monambeles Villas features an outdoor pool and free Wi-Fi throughout.
 Its spacious accommodation offers unlimited mountain and Ionian Sea views from its balconies.
 A variety of sandy beaches, such as Avithos, Ammes and Minies, are all less than 1.5 km away.
 Free airport transfer is provided to guests staying for 3 nights or more.